Write down what you believe so your children can read it when you are gone

 Your Codex is not a social media profile that disappears into the noise.

-It is a structured collection of what you believe and why, written for the people you love.
+It is a structured collection of what you believe and why, written for your children, family, friends or anyone you love.
 When it is finished, you can generate a printable artifact.
 Something permanent.
 Something that outlasts you.

 Your Codex has four parts